getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/stacktrace.md

 : Signals whether this frame is related to the execution of the relevant code in this stack trace.
-For example, the frames that might power the framework’s webserver of your app are probably not relevant, however calls to the framework’s library once you start handling code likely are.
+For example, the frames that might power the framework’s web server of your app are probably not relevant.
+However, calls to the framework’s library once you start handling code likely are relevant.

 `vars`: